 The Difference Between CZ Jewellery and Crystal Jewelry

 Cubic Zirconia or CZ is a cubic, synthetic crystalline form of ZrO2 or Zirconium Dioxide.
-It is considered to be a substitute to diamond in jewelry.
-In fact, even the most experienced and highly trained gemologists can be easily deceived by CZ imitations.
+It is considered to be a substitute for diamonds in jewelry.
+CZ imitations can easily deceive even the most experienced and highly trained gemologists.

-The basic difference between Cubic Zirconia and crystals can be revealed by a very thorough gemological inspection.
-Most gemologists use equipment like loupe, which is a very small magnifying glass, or microscope.
+A thorough gemological inspection can reveal the basic difference between Cubic Zirconia and crystals.
+Most gemologists use loupe equipment, a very small magnifying glass, or a microscope.

-It is worth mentioning that some properties of Cubic Zirconia are quite similar to crystals like diamond.
-This is the primary reason why CZ was used by the Russians in laser optics.
+It is worth mentioning that some properties of Cubic Zirconia are pretty similar to crystals like a diamond.
+This is the primary reason why the Russians used CZ in laser optics.
 You must have seen people comparing Crystals with Cubic Zirconia.
-Since CZ is mostly used as replacement of crystals and other jewelry elements, people want to understand the difference between them.
+Since CZ is mainly used to replace crystals and other jewelry elements, people want to understand the difference between them.

 First of all, let us discuss the molecular structure of both these substances.
 We’ve tried to simplify the explanation so everyone can easily understand the difference.
 As mentioned earlier, Cubic Zirconia or CZ is the cubic, crystalline form of ZrO2 or Zirconium Dioxide.
 In simple terms, it means Cubic Zirconia is optically flawless and hard.
 In addition to this, it appears to be very high quality, quite similar to diamond.

 It is worth mentioning that many crystals are naturally impure.
 Therefore, they may have a lot of inclusions or flaws.
 For instance, trigons or remnants of original crystal faces.
 Some crystals even have shades of particular colors in their appearance due to differently colored foils in the background.
 It is pretty hard to find crystals without any color.